 Self-filtering mask WITH valve – Inhale forcefully.

-3. If you detect air leakage around the nose, readjust the nose clip to eliminate the leak.
+3. If you notice an air leak around the nose, readjust the nose clip to eliminate the leak.
 Repeat the procedure described above.

-4. If you detect air leakage at the edge of the self-filtering mask, readjust the adjustment straps on both sides of the head to eliminate the leak.
+4. If you notice an air leak at the edge of the self-filtering mask, readjust the adjustment straps on both sides of the head to eliminate the leak.
 Repeat the process described above.